 **SPECIAL PRICE - if you add a Ten Thousand Birds ticket to your cart, your Taxidermy ticket will automatically be reduced to $10!

-*Please provide proof of concession if purchasing concession tickets (full time student card or pension card) or proof of eligibility if purchasing Under 30s tickets (includes those aged 30 or younger).
+*Please provide proof of concession (full time student or pension card) or proof of age for Under 30s tickets (includes those aged 30 or younger).

 Tim Munro’s ANAM residency is generously supported by Sieglind D’Arcy